danhaggard/react-scroll-collapse/README.md

 ```

 You will need to include the 'reactScrollCollapse' reducer in your top level reducer with
-the same state key.
+the same state key (i.e. reactScrollCollapse).
 [See example](https://github.com/danhaggard/react-scroll-collapse/examples/reducers/index.js)

 ### redux-saga

 react-scroll-collapse also relies on [redux-saga](https://github.com/yelouafi/redux-saga)
-You will need to include 'reactScrollCollapseSagas' in your root saga - [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/sagas/index.js) - which in turn must be included in your redux middlewares [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/stores/index.js)
+You will need to include 'reactScrollCollapseSagas' in your root saga - [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/sagas/index.js) - which in turn must be included in your redux middleware [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/stores/index.js)

 #### Importing the sagas:
 ```
 import {reactScrollCollapseSagas} from 'react-scroll-collapse';
 ```

-Consult both the redux and redux-saga docs for more information about using those
+Consult both the redux and redux-saga docs for more information about installing
-libraries.
+and using those libraries.

 ## Overview